The Invincible Iron Fold

 Iron Fold waggled on my finger.
 “Great!”

 “And Clark?
 Work on the Iron Man quotes.
 Know your character.
-And, it makes the puppets feel more real.”
+It makes the puppets feel more real.”

 “Uh, sure,” Iron Fold said.